Skip to main content

 What is GRP?

-If you aren’t familiar with the term ‘glass reinforced plastic,’ you’re probably scratching your head and wondering, “What is GRP?”
-There’s a good chance you’ve heard its more common name, fibreglass, although it’s also known as composite plastic or fibre reinforced plastic (FRP).
+If you aren’t familiar with the term ‘glass reinforced polymer,’ you’re probably scratching your head and wondering, “What is GRP?”
+There’s a good chance you’ve heard its more common name, fibreglass, although it’s also known as composite polymer or fibre reinforced polymer (FRP).
 GRP behaves in different ways compared to conventional thermoplastics, making it a popular choice for a wide range of applications in many industries.

 GRP explained